David McNicol (diplomat)

 David Williamson McNicol CBE (20 June 1913 – 18 September 2001) was an Australian public servant and diplomat.

 Early life and career

 McNicol was born on 20 June 1913 in Adelaide.
 He was educated at Carey Baptist Grammar School and King's College.
 He graduated from the University of Adelaide with a Bachelor of Arts degree in the 1930s.

-During World War II, McNicol served in the RAAF as a pilot.
+During World War II, McNicol served in the Royal Australian Air Force (RAAF) as a pilot.

 Diplomatic career

 McNicol joined the Commonwealth Public Service in the Department of External Affairs in 1946.

-McNicol was a member of an Australian delegation responsible for negotiating the Manila treaty in September 1954.
+McNicol was a member of an Australian delegation responsible for negotiating the Manila Treaty in September 1954.
 In December 1954, McNicol's appointment as Minister to Vietnam, Laos and Cambodia was announced.
 In January 1955 the Australian Government announced McNicol's residence for the post would be at the new Australian Legation in Cambodia, to be opened in February that year.